Victor Jeman Academy

 Accessing elements (indexing)

 Every element in a list has a position called an index.
-And here comes the part that surprises everyone at first: indexing starts at 0, not at 1.
+Here is the part that trips up almost everyone at first: indexing starts at 0, not at 1.
 The first element is at position 0, the second at position 1, and so on.

-Think of it like an elevator that starts at the ground floor (floor 0), not at floor 1.
+Think of an elevator that starts at the ground floor (floor 0), not at floor 1.

 Result: